Crime

 She said “his anger would be pretty bad at times” when other students played jokes on him because he didn’t understand.
 But she said she never saw him lash out at other students.

-During the home visits, she testified, she saw that Horner was mostly being raised by his grandmother.
+During the home visits, she testified, she saw that Horner was mostly being raised by his grandparents, who were a stable influence in his life.
 She met his mother once or twice and said his mother’s inconsistent presence in the home upset Tanner’s routines.

 “She just wasn’t a mother.
 She didn’t have motherly instincts.
 She had problems of her own, and Tanner was put on the back burner.”